mattholamieux/matts_kinesis/README.md

 ## Things to keep in mind while modifying the script
 * Reload the script after making each of the modifications below.
 Also, changes to SuperCollider code require restarting the norns.
+* Have the norns [repl](https://monome.org/docs/norns/maiden/#repl) open so you can see any error messages that occur.
+Frequently, error messages will tell you exactly where the issue is occurring in the code.
 * Try to only make one change at a time, reloading the script after every change.
 That way, if something isn't working it will be easier to revert back to the last known working state.

 ## Simple modifications/explorations